marshallswain/feathers-pinia/docs/guide/module-overview.md

 export { models, registerClient } from './models'

 // Common Tools
-export { useFind } from './use-find'
-export { useGet } from './use-get'
 export { useClones } from './use-clones'
 export { usePagination } from './use-pagination'

+//
+export { useFindWatched } from './use-find-watched'
+export { useGetWatched } from './use-get-watched'

 // Storage Utilities
 export { syncWithStorage } from './storage-sync'